Eric Niquette UI, UX, Accessibility

 Modern overflow method

-property to force the parent into expanding with the contents of its child elements, despite its contents clipping out of the bounding box.
+The modern solution is to utilize CSS' overflow property to force the parent into expanding with the contents of its child elements, even when its floated children would otherwise not expand its height.

 .clearfix { overflow: auto; }